symfony/symfony-docs/reference/constraints/Email.rst

 **type**: ``boolean`` **default**: ``false``

 When false, the email will be validated against a simple Regular Expression.
-If true, then the `egulias/email-validator`_ library is required to perform an RFC compilant validation.
+If true, then the `EmailValidator`_ library is required to perform an RFC compliant validation.

 message
 ~~~~~~~